-Course Objective: The aim of the course is to familiarize the Course Outcomes: After completion of this course, students students with the concepts of lattice vibrations and free will be able to understand the concepts of lattice vibrations electron theory, Band theory, dielectric and ferroelectric and free electron theory, Band theory, dielectric and properties of materials, and Superconductivity. ferroelectric properties of materials, and Superconductivity.
+Course Objective: The aim of the course is to Course Outcomes: After completion of this course, familiarize the students with the concepts of lattice students will be able to understand the concepts of vibrations and free electron theory, Band theory, lattice vibrations and free electron theory, Band dielectric and ferroelectric properties of materials, and theory, dielectric and ferroelectric properties of Superconductivity. materials, and Superconductivity. · ·

-Lattice vibrations: Vibrations of crystals with monatomic basis- Dispersion relation, First Brillouin zone, Group velocity, Two atoms per primitive basis- acoustical and optical modes; Quantization of lattice vibration: Phonons, Phonon momentum, Inelastic scattering of neutrons by phonons, Phonon heat capacity, Planck distribution, Density of states in 1D and 3D, Dulong and Petit's law, Debye and Einstein theories of Density of states, Debye T law.
+Lattice vibrations: Vibrations of crystals with monatomic basis- Dispersion relation, First Brillouin zone, Group velocity, Two atoms per primitive basis- acoustical and optical modes; Quantization of lattice vibration: Phonons, Phonon momentum, Inelastic scattering of neutrons by phonons, Phonon heat capacity, Planck distribution, Density of states in 1D and 3D, Dulong and Petit's law, Debye and Einstein theories of Density of states, Debye T3 law.
 Anharmonic crystal interaction, Thermal expansion and conductivity, Resistivity of phonon gas, Umklapp processes.